drvinceknight/pfm/_sources/appendix/01-numpy/how/main.md

 ## How to fit a line of best fit

-Numpy can be used to fit polynomials to a points.
+`numpy` can be used to fit polynomials to a points.
 This is done with the `numpy.polyfit` tool.
 This takes an array of x values, an array of y values and a degree.
 It returns the coefficients of a polynomial of given degree that best approximates $f(x)=y$.